Here’s a list of Jane’s most-asked-about privacy and security features:

 Zero Credit Card Data in Jane

 Jane never stores a client’s plain credit card information directly on Jane’s servers.
-When you enter a credit card in Jane, Jane instantly transfers that data to Payfirma and Payfirma stores that information for Jane.
-The default behaviour of Payfirma (and most processing systems) is to store the credit card information so that refunds can be processed.
+When you enter a credit card in Jane, Jane instantly transfers that data to one of our payment processing partners through encrypted transfer.
+Our PCI-compliant payment processing partners store that information for Jane.
+The default behaviour of these partners is to store the credit card information so that refunds can be processed.

-Please note that Payfirma is PCI Compliant and uses the same 128-bit encryption as the big banks around the world.
-Payfirma sends Jane back an encrypted key (a token) which represents the credit card so that Jane can continue to bill against that card if the customer wishes, but note that this token can’t be used outside of Jane.
+Our partners for payments have been very carefully chosen, and they use the same 128-bit encryption as the big banks around the world.
+They send Jane back an encrypted key (a token) which represents the credit card so that Jane can continue to bill against that card if the customer wishes, but note that this token can’t be used outside of Jane.
 The only information that Jane stores about the credit card are the last 4 digits and the expiration date so that the customer will know which card they gave you.

 More info here: Is Jane PCI-Compliant?